 Saddleworth School is a community secondary school in which Mrs H Rowland is a governor.
-Focus-Trust provided school to school recruitment facilitation services during the year amounting to £5,855.
-No amounts were outstanding at the year end.
+Focus-Trust provided school to school recruitment facilitation services during the year to 31 August 2020 amounting to £5,855.
+No amounts were outstanding at the year end 31 August 2020.
+No services were provided or charged during the year to 31 August 2021.